- Books, Literature, and Writing»

 Was it Only Yesterday?

-Was it really only yesterday that I walked from the apartment, with my short skirt reaching to just below my Arse.
+Was it really only yesterday that I walked from the apartment, with my short skirt reaching to just below my arse.
 Was it only yesterday that you heard my high heels mark their usual route down the dark streets?

 My red umbrella served to protect me from the falling rain, while filth and debris floated all around me.
-The driving rain diluted the usual foul stench of urine and kept the occasional fleeting rat from venturing out.
+The driving rain diluted the usual foul stench of urine and kept the occasional fleeing rat from venturing out.

 Fear gripped me and without warning someone flung themselves at me, sending me and my purse flying to the ground.
 I screamed in terror and then a large wet hand descended on my mouth.
-I tasted stale nicotine and booze so I sunk my teeth deep into his horrible thick flesh He hit me, real hard, the blow sent me spinning into the sodden ground while a wedding ring cut through the flesh on my lips.
+I tasted stale nicotine and booze so I sunk my teeth deep into that horrible thick flesh He hit me, really hard, the blow sent me spinning into the sodden ground while a wedding ring cut through the flesh on my lips.
 The taste of blood filled my mouth.

 They found him one night, cold and very dead beneath the stairs.
 In his top pocket, they found a single sheet of paper, witnessed by two people.
-His vast fortune he left to me and my unborn child.
+His vast fortune he left to me and to my unborn child.

 I alone attended his funeral.
 His gravestone lies close to the churchyard stairs where he once lived.